fintech-favie/FinTech-Journey-2026-300-days-/README.md

 - Combined dictionary mutation with external variable state tracking.
 - Produced a summary report format suitable for basic business analytics.

+## day 46 : 22 April 2026
+feat: Day 46 - Data Extraction and List Appending

+- Implemented logic to extract specific values ('username') into a standalone list.
+- Utilized the .append() method for dynamic list building during iteration.
+- Combined conditional filtering with the len() function for collection summary.
+- Established a pattern for creating targeted datasets from a primary dictionary.